 If you leave your Parent PLUS loans alone, then you will not be able to pay based on your income.
 If you owe student loans over age 50 and you have six figures, you need all the tools in your toolbelt you can find.

-Consolidation with the government does not affect the interest rate, and your debt gets more payment options.
+Consolidation with the government does not affect the interest rate, and your debt burden gets more payment plan options.

-For Parent PLUS, you only have ICR or Income Contingent Repayment.
-This plan takes 20% of your AGI minus the federal poverty line for your family size.
+For Parent PLUS, you only have ICR or Income-Contingent Repayment.
+This plan takes 20% of your adjusted gross income (AGI) minus the federal poverty line for your family size.

 While that sounds like a lot, we’ll show you how that option can be a game changer.

-If you have Stafford or Grad PLUS loans, these would be your liability for your own education.
+Stafford or Grad PLUS loans are your liability for your own education.

 If you consolidate Parent PLUS, you want to make sure that they stay completely separate from your other federal debt.
-Otherwise, you could lose access to payment plans that only ask for 10% of your income instead of 20%.
+Otherwise, you could lose access to student loan repayment plans that only ask for 10% of your discretionary income instead of 20%.

 If you have no credit towards loan forgiveness, I’d suggest consolidating your non-Parent-PLUS loans first separately, then doing another consolidation of your Parent PLUS loans.

-If you have already built up forgiveness credit, you might want to still consolidate if the loans are FFEL (usually from before 2010).
-If the loans say ‘direct’ in front of their name, you don’t need to consolidate them.
+However, if you have already built up forgiveness credit, you might want to still consolidate if the loans are FFEL (usually from before 2010).
+If you have Direct loans, you don’t need to consolidate them.

-Private loans always need to be refinanced if you can find a lower interest rate.
+Student loans with private lenders always need to be refinanced if you can find a lower interest rate.
 You can thousands in total interest over the life of the loans simply by refinancing anytime a lower interest rate is available.